-- Choose a placement that suits your skills and our needs.
-Win-Win!
+- Choose a placement that suits your skills: english, art and music, chess, math, physical education, or technology

-- Eat some amazing Peruvian Food :) all made fresh by our local chef, Dina!
+- Eat amazing Peruvian Food - all made fresh by our local chef, Dina

-- Work directly with an ORGANIZATION, not a company.
-We're focused on the community, not making $$$
+- Work with an organization that is more focused on the community than making money

-- Have an impact!
-We're a grassroots organization that NEEDS volunteers to impact over 500 people a year!
+- Work with a grassroots organization where your impact will reach over 500 people a year

 What to Expect

 Volunteers may teach two to three classes a day.
 Days here in Huaycán start at 10am leaving volunteers to have mornings to themselves.
 Volunteers may do yoga on the roof, hike the nearby cerro (tall hill), or simply rest.
 Mornings are typically reserved for lesson planning and preparation and meetings with fellow teachers and the Education Program Manager who assists volunteers in their classes.
 Lunches are communal and held at the volunteer house between 12 and 1.
 Classes typically start at 3pm (after school) and run through the evening and sometimes we hold special events on weekend nights!
 Volunteers then return to the volunteer house for dinner and may hang in the common room with other volunteers, play games. or go out to eat on the main road (called La Quince).